magwenelab/bioinformatics-tutorials/README.md

-# bioinformatics-tutorials
+# Magwene lab tutorials on bioinformatics and computational biology

-Magwene lab tutorials on bioinformatics tools and techniques
+A repository of primers on practical skills in bioinformatics and computational biology from the Magwene lab, Duke University.